solana-foundation/anchor/SECURITY.md

 Process](#process)

 <a name="reporting"></a>
-## Reporting security problems for
+## Reporting security problems for Anchor
-Anchor Lang

 **DO NOT CREATE A GITHUB ISSUE** to report a security problem.